 Herb gardening is again gaining in popularity as it is realized that there is a low maintenance aspect to growing them, and also that many herbs can simply be grown as flowers!
 Yes!
 And herbs can be grown almost anywhere; garden; window box; container; windowsill; old boot; sun, shade, dry bank, boggy area.

 Anyone can grow herbs.
 Kids especially, can be introduced into gardening by the simple act of sowing a dish of mustard or cress - and then being allowed to fill their sandwich with the resultant sprouts!

 There are herbs for almost any situation in the garden, but a specific herb garden should not be overlooked.
 We will help you how to plan it and then go about it.
 Herbs are not the dowdy things of years ago.
 Many ornamental herbs exist - with good foliage effect.
 Some are evergreen, some deciduous, some herbaceous and some hardy perennial.

 Herbs rarely suffer from the myriad of garden pests that are attracted to non-herb plants.
 Aphids are a bit of a problem on new shoots (of everything) but herbs are normally trouble-free.
 Perhaps that is why many 'herbal concoctions' were so successful in past years for controlling pests on other plants.
 Nowadays, it is illegal to make your own herbal mixture for pesticide use!
 It is not illegal to splatter your plants with many man-made chemicals of course!

 Herbs are grown the world over for use in cooking and healthcare.
 They are also grown for their natural beauty!
 Each continent or country has its own different herbs, but almost always, they are an integral part of the cuisine, health and culture of that country.
 In the west, we seem to demand that everything that flavours comes out of a pot - rather than something that we put into a pot (cooking).
 There is herbal life beyond new potatoes with mint or lamb with mint sauce.
 Open your minds - go forward again to the past!
-You won't ne disappointed.
+You won't be disappointed.

 Herbs have a rightful place growing in the herbaceous border, for many of them are dual purpose - the Salvia - sage - group - and of course what herbaceous border would be complete without a few plants of Echinacea or Bergamots growing in them.
 The rose bed is a natural habitat for either low growing Thymes or lavenders.
 And any crack in a wall or paving is alright for low growing Thymes or other 'tread-able' treasures.
-And if its 'aroma' that you are after, then brushing up against the curry plant - Helichrysum will take a lot of beating.
+If it’s 'aroma' that you are after, then brushing up against the curry plant - Helichrysum will take a lot of beating.